-Ditchburn Place is due to undergo a major refubishment and for this reason we are not curently accepting new referrals into the scheme.
+Ditchburn Place is due to undergo a major refurbishment and for this reason we are not currently accepting new referrals into the scheme.

 Our 36 extra-care flats at Ditchburn Place on Mill Road are for people who require help and support with daily living, perhaps with preparing meals, washing and dressing, or administering medication.

 The accommodation is fully catered and each flat has access to shared kitchen and dining room facilities and an assisted bathroom.

 The flats are within short walking distance of local shops and amenities, and there is a bus stop just outside with a good link to Addenbrooke’s hospital and the train station.